plone/training/docs/effective-volto/deployment/seamlessmode.md

 # Seamless mode

-In any Plone + Volto deployment, we have the following servers:
+In any Plone + Volto deployment, we have the following services:

 - a Volto nodejs frontend server
-- a Plone backend server, running on Zope
+- a Plone backend server

 When a browser tries to load a page, it will first communicate with the frontend server, the Volto nodejs server.
 It will receive **HTML that contains the HTML markup of that page content** and the necessary `<script>` and `<link>` tags to load the Volto React app, with its CSS look and feel.